Your free business.com+ membership unlocks exclusive tech deals and advisor support

 We liked that if you integrate payroll services, you can automatically see which team members are eligible to sign up for your retirement plan — one of the key advantages of Paychex’s all-in-one solution.
 Another important benefit, in our opinion, is the option for automatic 401(k) enrollment to increase employee participation rates.

 We found Paychex’s employee dashboard simple and intuitive to navigate.
 Once team members are enrolled, they have access to an online dashboard that gives them an overview of their retirement accounts and lets them make changes, track progress and manage their investment choices.
+The interface clearly displays portfolio performance, allowing users to visualize their savings trajectory without needing a finance degree.
 The digital dashboard also simplifies the process of choosing investments, changing contributions, tracking loans and automating distributions.

 Paychex dashboard